alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 > l989: You have conjectured that because GHC is set up to perform aggressive optimisations without staging then it is likely to benefit less from the kind of optimisations you exploit.
 It would be worth investigating to what extent this is indeed the case.
 Given that GHC’s QuickCheck is the canonical PBT framework it seems particularly worthwhile to perform further experiments with it.
 I wonder to what extent it would be possible to disable some of GHC’s aggressive inlining, both in order to assess how much it is really paying off, and to compare its robustness to your staging approach.

 This is a fair point.
-Our conjecture is based on anecdotal evidence; one of the authors — an experienced Haskell developer — manually applied some of Allegro’s optimizations to a few Haskell generators, and they found that they could really only manage to make performance worse, not better.
+Our conjecture is based on anecdotal evidence; one of the authors — an experienced Haskell developer — manually applied some of Allegro’s optimizations to a few Haskell generators, and they found that they could really only manage to make performance identical or worse.
 This is nowhere near a proof, but it discouraged us from exploring that path in the short term.
 We would be happy to mention this anecdotal experience and/or go into more detail about wanting to do this experiment as future work

 > Can we can bridge the performance gap between bespoke highly-optimised fuzzing approaches and the much more generic PBT